GT-CURA/complete_streets/step2_elements/bike_lane/README.md

 - **Input:** A GeoJSON file of road segment points.
 - **Process:**
   1. Download Google Street View images (two opposing headings) and a satellite tile for each location.
-  2. Run a pretrained deep learning model
+  2. Run a pretrained deep learning model.
 - **Output:**
   - A CSV file of predictions including **segment_id**, **classification label** ('No Bike Lane', 'Designated', 'Protected'), and **confidence probabilities**.
   - Downloaded images stored locally in `/images`.